alert-geomaterials/2022-doctoral-school/README.md

 # 2022-doctoral-school
-Code used in the 2022 Alert Geomaterials doctoral school on Advanced Experimental Imaging
+Code used in the 2022 Alert Geomaterials doctoral school on Advanced Experimental Imaging.
+[The main website for the school is here](https://alertgeomaterials.eu/presentations-of-the-alert-doctoral-school-2022/).

 Each lesson is contained in a set of jupyter notebooks.